spiral/docs/docs/en/http/configuration.md

-# HTTP — Installation and Configuration
+# HTTP — Getting started

 The web application bundle (`spiral/app`) is shipped with a pre-configured HTTP component.
 You will need several extensions to enable it in alternative builds.